kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 This user creates one or more EdgePlacement objects to say which workload goes where.
-These may be accompanied by API objects that specify rule-baesd customization, specify how status is to be summarized.
+These may be accompanied by API objects that specify rule-based customization, specify how status is to be summarized.

 The edge-mc implementation propagates the desired state from center to